 where $\hat{\mathbf{X}}_{l-1}$ is the backcast results which restrict the block to approximate the input signal $\mathbf{X}_{l-1}$, then $\mathbf{X}_{l}$ removes the portion of well-estimated signal $\hat{\mathbf{X}}_{l-1}$ from $\hat{\mathbf{X}}_{l-1}$, therefore providing a hierarchical decomposition. $\hat{\mathbf{Y}_{l}}$ is the partial forecast based on the decomposed input $\mathbf{X}_{l}$ and the final forecast $\hat{\mathbf{Y}} = \sum_l \hat{\mathbf{Y}}_l$ is the sum of all partial forecasts.

-\whx{Subsequently}, N-HiTs \cite{challu2023nhits} redefine the N-BEATS by incorporating subsampling layers before the fully connected blocks, which enhances the input decomposition via multi-\whx{frequency} data sampling and \whx{future predictor} via multi-scale interpolation.
-DEPTS~\cite{fan2022depts} puts forward a novel decoupled formulation for periodic time series by introducing the periodic state as a hidden variable and then develops a deep expansion module on top of residual learning to conduct layer-by-layer expansions between observed signals and hidden periodic states.
-Similarly, DEWP \cite{fan2024dewp} is a also stack-by-stack expansion model to handle multivariate time series data, where each stack \whx{consists of} a variable expansion block to capture dependencies among multiple variables and a time expansion block to learn temporal dependencies.
+Subsequently, N-HiTs \cite{challu2023nhits} redefines N-BEATS by incorporating subsampling layers before the fully connected blocks.
+This modification enhances input decomposition through multi-frequency data sampling and improves future prediction via multi-scale interpolation.
+DEPTS~\cite{fan2022depts} proposes a novel decoupled formulation for periodic time series by introducing a periodic state as a hidden variable.
+It then develops a deep expansion module atop residual learning to perform layer-by-layer expansions between observed signals and these hidden periodic states.
+Similarly, DEWP \cite{fan2024dewp} is a stack-by-stack expansion model designed to handle multivariate time series data.
+Each stack within the model comprises a variable expansion block for capturing dependencies among multiple variables and a time expansion block for learning temporal dependencies.